-Filton Avenue Primary School puts the safety of the people we support as the highest priority and is committed to ensuring that children and young people are effectively safeguarded in school and its wider context.
+Trust in Learning (Academies) (TiLA) puts the safety of the people we support as the highest priority and is committed to ensuring that children and young people are effectively safeguarded in school and its wider context.

-Filton Avenue Primary School recognizes that children are capable of abusing their peers and are vulnerable to abuse from their peers.
+TiLA recognizes that children are both capable of subjecting and being subject of abuse to and from other children.
 Such abuse is taken as seriously as abuse perpetrated by an adult and will not be tolerated.
-KCSIE (2021) states; It is essential that all staff understand the importance of challenging inappropriate behaviours between peers, many of which are listed below, that are actually abusive in nature.
-Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Keeping Children Safe in Education (KCSIE) (2023) states; It is essential that all staff understand the importance of challenging inappropriate behaviours between children, many of which are listed below, that are abusive in nature.
+Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst cases scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

-A contextual safeguarding approach will be taken to understand, and respond to, any occurrences of child-on-child abuse, recognising that children and young people who display harmful behaviours must be seen as vulnerable themselves.
+A contextual safeguarding approach will be taken to understand, and respond to, any occurrences of childon-child abuse, recognising that children and young people who display harmful behaviours must be seen as vulnerable themselves.

-Filton Avenue Primary School is committed to ensuring the prevention, early identification, and appropriate management of child-on-child abuse.
+TiLA is committed to ensuring the prevention, early identification, and appropriate management of childon-child abuse.
 Where such abuse is identified, child protection procedures must be followed.
 All children and young people who have been affected by the situation will be supported, with wider risks being considered and addressed.

 Child-on-child abuse is referenced in the MAT Safeguarding Policy.
-However, the specific issues and sensitive nature of child-on-child abuse requires this additional guidance, which is written in line with the statutory guidance contained within Keeping Children Safe in Education 2021, Working Together to Safeguard Children 2018 (updated December 2020) and Sexual Violence and Sexual Harassment between Children in Schools and Colleges (September 2021).
+However, the specific issues and sensitive nature of child-on-child abuse requires this additional guidance, which is written in line with the statutory guidance contained within Keeping Children Safe in Education 2023, Working Together to Safeguard Children 2018 (updated December 2020) and Sexual Violence and Sexual Harassment between Children in Schools and Colleges (September 2021).